apache/incubator-devlake/plugins/jira/README.md

 - Issue Type Mapping: JIRA is highly customizable, each JIRA instance may have a different set of issue types than others.
 In order to compute and visualize metrics for different instances, you need to map your issue types to standard ones.
 See [Issue Type Mapping](#issue-type-mapping) for detail.
 - Epic Key: unfortunately, epic relationship implementation in JIRA is based on `custom field`, which is vary from instance to instance.
 Please see [Find Out Custom Fields](#find-out-custom-fields).
 - Story Point Field: same as Epic Key.
+- Remotelink Commit SHA:A regular expression that matches commit links to determine whether an external link is a link to a commit.
+Taking gitlab as an example, to match all commits similar to https://gitlab.com/merico-dev/ce/example-repository/-/commit/8ab8fb319930dbd8615830276444b8545fd0ad24, you can directly use the regular expression **/commit/([0-9a-f]{40})$**
 ### Generating API token
 1. Once logged into Jira, visit the url `https://id.atlassian.com/manage-profile/security/api-tokens`
 2. Click the **Create API Token** button, and give it any label name